 Let’s begin with a few simple things.
-First of all, fertitlity rates are currently plummenting around the world.
+First of all, fertility rates are currently plummeting around the world.
 In addition, the carrying capacity of our planet in terms of population depends on our technology, which is constantly progressing.
 Technology itself may allow us to comfortably feed more people with less environmental impact in the near future.
 Next consider that if the choice is between using technology to prolong healthy lives or have more children, most of us would choose the latter.
-Wouldn’t you prefer to having fewer children than having your parents get Alzheimer’s?
+Wouldn’t you prefer to have fewer children than having your parents get Alzheimer’s?

 Most importantly, I believe it is immoral for us to reject anti-aging research and the technologies it will produce, thereby forcing future generations to die involuntarily.
 After anti-aging technologies are developed, the living should be free to choose to live longer, live forever, or even die young if they want to.
 But it would be immoral for us not to try to make death optional for them.
 If we made decisions for them, we would be imposing our values on them.
 At the moment we tolerate a high death rate to compensate for a high birth rate, but our descendants may not share this value.

 Moreover, as I have argued previously, death is like a bomb strapped to our chest.
 The bomb is with us from birth and can detonate at any time.
 If it is in our power to remove that bomb for future generations, then we should.
 We should not let hypothetical concerns about negative consequences deter our removing those explosives.
 I’d bet future generations will thank us for removing such bombs, and even if our descendants do decide that a hundred years of consciousness is enough, they will probably be thankful that we gave them the option to live longer.
 I’d guess that higher forms of being and consciousness will want to preserve their being.
 They would want us to disarm the bomb.